discordx-ts/discordx/docs/docs/general/dependencyInjection.md

 and just put everything there.
 This is fine in a pure JS way, but causes issues especially with maintenance and managing, as well as having to unsafely cast your Client.

-So, if you have a large codebase and are using one of our supported DI containers to inject dependency, Discordx can now utilize the container to register each annotated `@Discord()` class!
+So, if you have a large codebase and are using one of our supported DI containers to inject dependency, discordx can now utilize the container to register each annotated `@Discord()` class!

 In order to use your container, there is some small configuration to do in your code.

-The way that Discordx does this is my defining an engine interface `IDependencyRegistryEngine`, an implementation of this interface is used on the `DIService` to handle the retrieval and resolution of services.
+The way that discordx does this is my defining an engine interface `IDependencyRegistryEngine`, an implementation of this interface is used on the `DIService` to handle the retrieval and resolution of services.

 In order to use a custom IOC framework like Nestjs, simply implement the `IDependencyRegistryEngine` interface and set